ckarwin/cosi-data-challenges/README.md

 <div align="center">
 <img width="1050"  src="static/clusters2.png">
 <div align="left">

-The source simulations were ran on NASA's [Discover cluster](https://www.nccs.nasa.gov/systems/discover).
-We used 1000 parallel CPUs for most of the source simulations, which allowed us to simulate them in a fairly short time (typically less than ~10 minutes of total wall time per source).
-The source models were provided by the COSI science teams, and more information about them can be found in the respective **Data Challenges** section on the main page.
-The Background simulations were ran on the [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) cluster in Mainz and Clemson University's [Palmetto](https://docs.rcd.clemson.edu/palmetto/) cluster.
-Simulations of the backgrounds were highly computationally intensive.
-The most time-consuming simulations were the primary protons, which required 57.5 years of CPU time!
-This was accomplished by using 6045 parallel cores.
-More details about the background simulations can be found in the [backgrounds](https://github.com/cositools/cosi-data-challenge-2/tree/main/backgrounds) directory.
+The simulations for the COSI data challenges are ran on high performance computing clusters.
+Most notably, we have made extensive use of NASA's [Discover cluster](https://www.nccs.nasa.gov/systems/discover), the [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) cluster in Mainz, and Clemson University's [Palmetto](https://docs.rcd.clemson.edu/palmetto/) cluster.

 ## Summary of Challenges